JimLynchCodes/rust-cli-examples/01_hello_world/README.md

 ## Backstory
 Imagine you want to make the simplest Rust project possible- just the stuff needed to make a Rust project run.

-The idea here is that if you can write a Rust project that compiles, runs, and does _something_ then you can build off this and build all the things you could ever imagine! 🌈
+The idea here is that if you can write a Rust project that compiles, runs, and does _something_ then you can build off this and create all the things you could ever imagine! 🌈

 <br/>